cuappdev/eatery-ios/README.md

 <p align="center"><img src=https://raw.githubusercontent.com/cuappdev/assets/master/eatery/Eatery-Long-Logo.png width=500 /></p>

-Eatery is the first app made by [CUAppDev](http://cuappdev.org), an engineering project team at Cornell University focused on mobile app development.
+Eatery is the first app made by [AppDev](http://cornellappdev.com/), an engineering project team at Cornell University focused on mobile app development.
 Eatery provides an easy and accessible way to browse the hours/menus of the dining locations on campus as well as keep track of your dining history.
-You can view our [release notes](RELEASENOTES.md) to learn more about the progress of Eatery.
 Download the current release on the [Apple App Store](https://itunes.apple.com/us/app/id1089672962).

 ## Screenshots
 ### iPhone